Best Acoustic Guitar Preamp Pedal Complete Buyers Guide

 *Displayed values are prior to the Gearank Algorithm’s adjustments it makes when evaluating the source.

-Things to Consider when Buying an Acoustic Guitar Preamp
+Things to Consider When Buying The Best Preamp for Acoustic Guitar

 What is an Acoustic Guitar Preamp and How Does it Work?

 Acoustic guitar preamps are specifically tuned for acoustic-electric guitars.
-They work like mini-amplifiers, in that they receive the audio signal from your pickup system and amplify them to your intended levels.
+They work like mini-amplifiers, in that they receive the audio signal from your pickup system and amplify it to your intended levels.

-On top of their basic functions, Preamps can have other features like EQ, notch filter, body resonance and more.
-Often times, these extra features are what makes them worth getting.
+Preamps have other used in a signal chain, with its features that include EQ, notch filter, body resonance, and more.
+Oftentimes, these extra features are what make them worth getting.

 Do I Need a Special Preamp for Acoustic Guitar?

-You can get good guitar tone with your acoustic-electric guitar's built-in electronics plugged straight to a PA system or an acoustic amp.
-But you if you want more control over your acoustic guitar sound, then you'll definitely benefit from an acoustic preamp.
+You can get a good guitar tone with your acoustic-electric guitar’s built-in electronics.
+Especially if it’s plugged straight into a PA system or an acoustic amp.
+But if you want more control over your acoustic guitar sound, then you’ll definitely benefit from an acoustic preamp.

-If you're a set and forget type of player, you'll appreciate small preamps with limited features.
-They are easy to use and give consistently good results.
+If you’re a set-and-forget type of player, the best preamp pedal option would be small preamps that are easy to use.
+The downside is they have limited features, but they give consistently good results.

 The more complex preamps are reserved for those who want more control over their acoustic sound.
-They come with expanded tone shaping controls, and multiple switches for real time adjustments.
-The downside is that you'll need to be knowledgeable about the different parameters to make the most out of their features.
+They come with expanded tone-shaping controls, and multiple switches for real-time adjustments.
+The downside is that you’ll need to be knowledgeable about the different parameters to make the most of their features.

 Preamps and Acoustic Pickups

-These are the kind that attach to an acoustic instrument to pick up the vibrations without built-in electronics.
-These can be used with acoustic guitars, banjos, cellos, violin/fiddles, mandolins, contrabass, bouzoukis, lutes and many more.
+These are the kinds that attach to an acoustic instrument to pick up the vibrations without built-in electronics.
+These can be used with acoustic guitars, banjos, cellos, violins and fiddles, mandolins, contrabass, bouzoukis, lutes, and many more.
 They need higher impedance inputs to produce a decent sound.
-At least 1M Ohms is required and 10M Ohms is recommended which is more than most amps or standard guitar pedals are designed for.
-Passive pickups usually need to be plugged into a preamp to provide the correct impedance levels to most acoustic amps, mixing desks and PA systems.
+At least 1M Ohms is required, and 10M Ohms is recommended, which is more than most amps or standard guitar pedals are designed for.
+Passive pickups usually need to be plugged into a preamp.
+This provides the correct impedance levels to most acoustic amps, mixing desks, and PA systems.

 What You’ll be Playing Through – Amp or Mixer?